 The Board meets 4 times throughout the academic year (October, December, February, and April).
-Meetings are held on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.
-Due to concerns related to COVID-19 and the need for social distancing, GSAB meetings are held via Zoom.
+Meetings are held via Zoom on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.

 Faculty: Tenured or tenure-track faculty members with graduate education responsibility from research-based master’s and doctoral programs can serve on the GSAB.
 Faculty with administrative appointments of 50% or greater, or who hold the titles of associate dean or assistant dean are not eligible to serve.

 Staff: Academic and professional staff with graduate education responsibility in research-based master’s and doctoral programs are eligible to serve.